The Founding Intents of the United States of America.

 The executive office of the president is intent on vesting power in an individual to operate the state.
 The requirement of the president’s approval for legislation is an unnecessary check on popular power, intent on obstructing democratic process, and has nothing to do with his position.
 The executive’s job is to run the government, to appoint people to agencies and execute legislative ideas that are supposed to reflect the interest of the public.
 In a world where representatives represent the will of the public, how can a president decide to veto legislation that expresses this interest and claim he presides over a popular form of government?

 The other major impediment to democracy is staggered term duration.
 2 years for representatives, 4 years for the president, and 6 years for senators, but only 1/3rd of senators elected in any one election.
 The structure requires for popular interests to become entrenched in government over many elections before they can be represented.
 Entrenched interests are not popular interests because elections rely on money to promote candidates and messages.
-Money was just as important then, as it is now in an election campaign.
+Money was just as important then, as it is now in election campaigns.
 Obstructing the legislative process allows the entrenched interests of wealth to fend off any popular movement that could be adverse to their interests.

 People are taught checks and balances on power within government are to prevent the population from passing legislation that either harms the interest of the whole or imposes on the rights of others.
 This argument doesn’t have much merit because legislation is subject to the judicial oversight of the SCOTUS which ensures the rights of citizens are protected.
 As to “a number of citizens…united by some common interest, adversed to the… aggregate interests of the community”, the argument falls apart on itself.
 Madison defines a republic as “the delegation of government to a small number of citizens elected by the rest”.
 A small number of citizens are elected to represent popular will or intrest.
 The argument is we should prevent the expression of popular will, because the popular will may be harmful to popular interest.
 At face value, the argument against democracy, combined with Madison’s idea of a republic, is an argument against government itself, where “we the people” shouldn’t legislate because in doing what we want, we could harm ourselves.
 That is what is expressed but isn’t what is meant.
 What is meant is we should prevent the expression of popular will “to protect the minority of the opulent from the majority poor”.